-Wahl also offer a battery-powered grinder for those who want more flexibility when grooming their pets.
-Less than half the price of the wired version, this inexpensive grinder offers many of the features of its counterpart with just a couple of key differences.
+Less than half the price of the wired version, this inexpensive grinder offers many of the features of its counterpart with just a couple of crucial differences.

 As with all the nail grinders from Wahl, there is a safety feature to stop you from trimming the nails too short or causing an excess mess.

-The most affordable nail grinder on this list, this is a great option for those on a strict budget.
+The most affordable grinder on this list, and a great choice of nail grinder for small dogs – this is a popular option for those on a strict budget.

 9. OMORC Electric Dog Nail Grinder

-Another one of Amazon’s Choice nail grinders for pets, there are two different wheels on this sleek handheld grinder, so it can be used on both small and larger pets.
-Very affordable and popular, this is a great option for animal owners, whether you have a dog, a cat, a rabbit or other household pet.
+Very affordable and popular, this is an excellent option for animal owners, whether you have a dog, a cat, a rabbit or other household pet.

-To gently and subtly file the nail, use the grinder with the protective cover on; if you wish to grind the nail down quickly, remove the cover to get the job done.
+To gently and subtly file the nail, use the grinder with the protective cover on; if you wish to grind the nail down quickly, remove the lid to get the job done.

-Without pain or risk, OMORC are another brand who offer a great safety feature so you’ll never hurt your pet by cutting the nail down too far.
+Without pain or risk, OMORC is another brand who offer a great safety feature so you’ll never hurt your pet by cutting the nail down too far.